GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 Now to solve a full puzzle, you simply apply this process to each row and column and repeat until it's (most likely) solved.
 There are a lot more rules you can apply, but this general notion of finding the overlap in every possible configuration of the line is enough to solve basically every puzzle.
 I highly encourage you to go try some of these puzzles on your own.
 Keep an eye out and see if you can come up with some more specific rules.
 If you want, the Wikipedia page has some great demonstrations of some more [Solution Techniques](https://en.wikipedia.org/wiki/Nonogram#Solution_techniques).
-For now though, let's start writing down observations that we make along the way.
-This is a crucial step in the problem-solving process.
+For now though, let's identify two critical observations:
 1. Information can be extracted for a given line only using the current state of the line and its hint.
 It does not depend on the states of other lines.
   a.
 This process will be called "refining a line"
 2. A puzzle can be solved by refining each row and column repeatedly.